12 December Topics

 Mr. Music – In 1770, Ludwig van Beethoven was born.

-Tea for Two – In 1773, the Boston Tea Party too place.
+Tea for Two – In 1773, the Boston Tea Party took place.

 Protector - In 1653, Oliver Cromwell became the first Lord Protector of the Commonwealth.

-December 17: Wilbur and Orville – In 1903, the brothers take the Wright Flyer up to the skies.
+December 17: Wilbur and Orville – In 1903, the brothers took the Wright Flyer up to the skies.

 D’oh – In 1989, The Simpsons premiered.